Detailed Timeline for Success Website DevelopmentJuly 11, 2021

 When it comes to website development, understanding the timeline is initial especially when you intend to hire an outsourcing agency.
 This blog will show sample milestones that indicate the major stages of real-time web development projects.
 Also giving a set length of time and objectives need to be accomplished in order to complete each stage.
 Let’s explore!

 Phase 1: The project planning (2-10 weeks)

 On the very first step, the product owner and the core team should gather together to storm the product idea.
 It’s important to finalize 2 things:

 Objective & features

 This is the initial phase of the project which determines its success.
 Work with the Business Analyst and jot down all of the necessary features and how to organize it.
-Prepare the answer for these questions:
+Prepare the answer to these questions: